 1. When looking at a client with UCS, would we assume that the rest of their body is in ‘normal’ alignment?

-A glimpse into the world of SI: SI practitioners see UCS as not just an upper body issue but as a WHOLE BODY ISSUE.
+A glimpse into the world of Structural Integration: SI practitioners see UCS as not just an upper body issue but as a WHOLE BODY ISSUE.

-These are just a few of the places an SI practitioner may look at when addressing UCS (in addition to the territories the Janda Approach looks at).
+These are just a few of the places an SI practitioner may look at when addressing UCS (in addition to the territories mentioned in the Janda Approach).
 Keep these in mind when working with your clients.
 Your client is not just the sum of their parts.
-They are a dynamic being with many intersections and relationships that make bodywork a rewarding and challenging craft.
+They are a dynamic being with many intersections and relationships that make bodywork a rewarding and challenging craft!!